Faithful Simulation and Detection of Quantum Spin Hall Effect on Superconducting Circuits: Verification of the Simulation

 We next show how to trigger phase transition between topological insulator and metal state by changing the coupling parameter $\beta$ between spin-up and spin-down terms.
-In our scheme, adjusting the SQUIDs between lattices along \emph{y}-direction could varying $\beta$ in Eq.~(\ref{hami}), different from cold atom case \cite{Hamiltonian1}, there is no limitation of the value of $\beta$, it is not necessary to set $\beta$ to be a large value which means spin-up and spin-down states have to be mixed deeply.
+In our scheme, adjusting the SQUIDs between lattices along $y$-direction can vary $\beta$ in Eq.~(\ref{hami}).
+Different from cold atom case \cite{Hamiltonian1}, it is not necessary to set $\beta$ to be a large value which means spin-up and spin-down states have to be mixed deeply.
 Look at Figs.~\ref{fig2}(c) and \ref{fig2}(d), when ~$\lambda=0$, no spin-mixing case $\beta=0$, the system is topological insulator and if the spin-mixing efficient became larger the system will transform to metal state at last.
 We choose $\lambda=t_0$, $\beta=0$ and $0.1$ to show that phase transition.
-Figures~\ref{fig3}(a) and \ref{fig3}(b) are the band structures for $\lambda=t_0$, and different spin-mixing terms $\beta=0$ and $\beta=0.1$.
+Figures~\ref{fig3}(a) and \ref{fig3}(b) are the band structures for different spin-mixing terms $\beta=0$ and $\beta=0.1$ with $\lambda=t_0$.
 And in the same column are the wave functions of the corresponding spin up state for systems of 42$\times$42 and 6$\times$6 lattices.
 In Figs.~\ref{fig3}(c) and \ref{fig3}(e), topological invariant $\nu=1$ and edge states appear along the boundary of the system.
 While Figs.~\ref{fig3}(d) and \ref{fig3}(f) show the wave functions for the metal states.